florianjacob/mezamashi/README.md

 mezamashi is written by [Florian Jacob](http://florianjacob.de).

 ## Name ##
-mezamashi is the japanese word for alarm clock. 'wecker', the german word, was already taken, so I named it mezamashi to make me remember a vocable without doing anything for it. ;)
+mezamashi is the japanese word for alarm clock. 'wecker', the german word, was already taken, so I chose mezamashi to make me remember a vocable without doing anything for it. ;)